The Problem with School Ranking Sites

 Marvin Avenue Elementary School is in the Mid-City neighborhood of Los Angeles.
 Home to the Nate Holden Performing Arts Center, this neighborhood also has convenient access to Expo Line train stops going to Santa Monica and Downtown LA.

-Marvin Avenue Elementary is another hidden gem school in Los Angeles.
+Marvin Avenue Elementary is another Out-Performer school in Los Angeles.
 SchoolSparrow ranks Marvin Elementary as an A- because they shatter test score expectations, performing roughly 14 points above expected!
 This shows that Marvin Avenue Elementary School is driving student achievement above expected.

 Special shout out the the fifth grade teachers at Marvin Avenue Elementary, whose students are score well above expected with scores at 57.
 Don’t overlook Marvin Avenue Elementary just because GreatSchools rates it 6 out of 10.
 With upward trending test scores, this school is going places!